Mongolia: Unurtsetseg Naran’s Arrest Highlights Growing Press Suppression in Mongolia

 In addition to the detention, a legal and administrative body in Mongolia imposed a block on the access to the zarig.mn website within Mongolian territories, and added the website to the list of illegal domain names.

-In response to the detention and the blocking of the website, journalists from zarig.mn held a sit-in protest at Sukhbaatar Square on December 1.
+In response to the detention and the blocking of the website, journalists from Zarig.mn held a sit-in protest at Sukhbaatar Square on December 1.
 The Confederation of Mongolian Journalists (CMJ) said after it submitted demands to the Regulatory Commission of Communications, the Ministry of Digital Development and Communications, the National Police Agency, and the Prosecutor General’s Office of Mongolia, the zarig.mn website was subsequently unblocked on December 4.

-On December 8, Unurtsetseg's lawyers attended a hearing and appealed to the court for the journalist’s release due to unjustified detention.
+On December 8, Naran's lawyers attended a hearing and appealed to the court for the journalist’s release due to unjustified detention.
 They also raised concerns that some legal provisions may have been violated during the investigation and that the case's investigation was deliberately accelerated.

 Media activists have warned that law enforcement agencies and authorities in Mongolia were using Article 13.14 of the Criminal Code to restrict journalists’ capacity to perform their professional duties by investigating and charging them with crimes under the code.
 Article 13.14, which addresses the spreading of false information and stipulates penalties such as fines or public service, came into effect on January 10, 2020.
 Since then, numerous journalists have faced accusations of crimes.

-The Coalition For Women In Journalism and Women Press Freedom expresses solidarity with Naran Unurtsetseg and all journalists in Mongolia who are facing similar challenges.
+The Coalition For Women In Journalism and Women Press Freedom expresses solidarity with Unurtsetseg Naran and all journalists in Mongolia who are facing similar challenges.
 The ongoing investigations and legal actions against journalists, including the use of Article 13.14 of the Criminal Code to restrict journalistic activities, are alarming.
 We urge the Mongolian authorities to respect and uphold the principles of press freedom and freedom of speech.
 We further call on politicians to refrain from submitting complaints about journalists for doing their job.
 Journalists must be allowed to carry out their duties without fear of retribution or censorship.

 The Coalition For Women In Journalism is a global organization of support for women journalists.
 The CFWIJ pioneered mentorship for mid-career women journalists across several countries around the world and is the first organization to focus on the status of free press for women journalists.
 We thoroughly document cases of any form of abuse against women in any part of the globe.
 Our system of individuals and organizations brings together the experience and mentorship necessary to help female career journalists navigate the industry.
 Our goal is to help develop a strong mechanism where women journalists can work safely and thrive.